xopto/pyxopto/docs/source/mcml/source.rst

 A Gaussian beam can be created with :py:class:`xopto.mcml.mcsource.gaussianbeam.GaussianBeam` source.
-The standard deviation (:math:`\sigma`) of the beam can be defined along the x and y axis.
+The standard deviation (:math:`\sigma`) of the beam can be independently set along the x and y axis.
-In case :math:`\sigma` is give as a single :code:`float` value, the value is applied along the x and y axis. the beam is clipped at a distance of :math:`5\sigma` from the beam axis.
+In case :math:`\sigma` is give as a scalar :code:`float` value, the value is applied along the x and y axis.
+The beam is clipped at a distance of :math:`5\sigma` from the beam axis.
 The clip distance can be customized through the :code:`clip` parameter.
 Note that :math:`\sigma` is applied in the coordinate system of the beam.
 Optionally, the beam can be repositioned